 - Moisten the plant by thoroughly watering it.

 - Place the pot in a warm, humid room with medium indirect sunlight.

 Alternatively, you can immediately root the stem cutting in the potting soil.

-Air layering is an alternative method to propagation that involves growing new vegetation while still attached to the mother plant.
+Air layering is an alternative and quicker method for growing new vegetation while still attached to the mother plant.